5 Quick and Easy Ways to Boost Your Home’s Appeal

 Realtor Fees

 If you are working with a real estate agent to find a home you most likely signed a contract at some point in the process.
-The most common type is a Buyer Representation Contract with an exclusive right to represent.
-Most brokerages in and around the Twin Cities charge buyers a retainer fee for their service, with a dollar amount written into this contract.
+The most common type in Minnesota is a Buyer Representation Contract with an exclusive right to represent you.
+Payment for the service your agent provides is negotiable and will be part of the terms of your contract.

 What are seller-paids?

 In a buyer’s market it is not uncommon to ask sellers to pay part or all of your closing costs, often referred to as seller-paids.
 You would simply write in a dollar amount or percentage of the price on the purchase agreement at the time of making the offer.
-Unfortunately for buyers, this hasn’t been the norm for a while.
-In a fiercely competitive market, asking for seller-paid closing costs puts buyers at a disadvantage if it lowers the seller’s net proceeds compared to competing offers.
+However, with the market favoring sellers, this hasn’t been the norm for a while.
+In a competitive market, asking for seller-paid closing costs puts buyers at a disadvantage if it lowers the seller’s net proceeds compared to competing offers.

-It's important to note that the specific closing costs can vary, and buyers should receive a Loan Estimate and Closing Disclosure from the lender, outlining the estimated costs prior to closing.
+Closing costs can vary and buyers should receive a Loan Estimate and Closing Disclosure from the lender, outlining the estimated costs prior to closing.
 Working closely with a real estate agent and mortgage lender can help you understand the closing costs specific to your situation and ensure you are adequately prepared for the expenses associated with purchasing a home in Minnesota.

 Banner photo by Georgie Cobbs on Unsplash